BouzianeAminePro/kabla-plugin/README.md

     [] Add the possibility to prevent logic handling on some pages [X] Send data
         [X] Centered data option
-        [X] Add option for clients to give an api
+        [] Add option for clients to give an api
         [] Add option for clients to give database url [] posgresql
             [] mysql
             [] mongodb
     [X] Add centred api to stock data
-    [] Make a front-end for centered clients to see their data [] Add the possiblity to register as user in the front end (oauth2 provider) [] generate a client ID
+    [X] Make a front-end for centered clients to see their data [X] Add the possiblity to register as user in the front end (oauth2 provider) [X] generate a api key
-        [] use the client ID, so the user can provides it to generate a token [] use the token to protect the back-end side.

 ## Usage
 ### installation